Privacy policy

 5.4.2 Cookies requiring your prior consent

-As such cookies are issued by third parties, their use and storage are subject to their own privacy policies.
+As such cookies are issued by third parties, their use and storage are subject to their own confidentiality policies.
 This family of cookies includes audience measurement cookies, advertising cookies and social network sharing cookies.

-5.5 MAXIMUM RETENTION PERIOD FOR TRACERS
+5.5 MAXIMUM STORAGE PERIOD FOR DATA LOGGERS

-5.6 OPPOSITION TO THE USE OF TRACERS
+5.6 OPPOSITION TO THE USE OF COOKIES

 5.6.2 Settings